akshay-yeole/Module-NodeJS/README.md

 ## How NodeJS works?

 Request -> Event Queue -> Event Loop -> Process -> Response

-Event loop checks whether request is blocking or not and it processes accordingly.
+The event loop checks if the request is blocking and processes it accordingly.

 Example: